Siniša Hajdaš Dončić

-Siniša Hajdaš Dončić (né Hajdaš; born 29 June 1974) is a Croatian politician serving as president of the center-left Social Democratic Party (SDP), and as Leader of the Opposition, since September 2024.
+Siniša Hajdaš Dončić (né Hajdaš; born 29 June 1974) is a Croatian politician serving as president of the center-left Social Democratic Party (SDP), and as leader of the opposition since September 2024.

-He previously served as Minister of Maritime Affairs, Transport and Infrastructure from 2012 to 2016 in the Cabinet of Zoran Milanović.
+He previously served as minister of maritime affairs, transport and infrastructure from 2012 to 2016 in the Cabinet of Zoran Milanović.
 Before that, he served as Prefect of the Krapina-Zagorje County in northern Croatia from 2009 to 2012.

 Early life and education

 Hajdaš Dončić was born in the small town of Zabok, Yugoslavia, in modern-day Croatia, on 29 June 1974.
-He graduated from the Faculty of Economics and Business (EFZG) at the University of Zagreb in 1999.
+He graduated from the Faculty of Economics and Business at the University of Zagreb in 1999.
 He finished postgraduate studies in 2002, and defended his doctoral dissertation at the University of Split in 2012.

+In the 1990s, he would go to Philadelphia during summers with the help of his cousin who worked in the United States.
+After experiencing a culture shock, Hajdaš Dončić wanted to study in the country, but was forced to come back to Croatia due to a lack of funds.

 Career

 Hajdaš Dončić has been a lecturer at the Professional Business School of Higher Education LIBERTAS and at the college for business and management Baltazar Adam Krčelić in Zagreb since 2002.

-From 2002 until 2006, he was head of the department for economy, agriculture and tourism at Krapina-Zagorje County.
+From 2002 until 2006, he was head of the department for economy, agriculture and tourism in Krapina-Zagorje County.
+From 2006 to 2009, he was the director of the Zagorje Development Agency (Croatian: Zagorska razvojna agencija).

-According to his personal website, he joined SDP in 2005.
-He later served as Prefect of the Krapina-Zagorje County between June 2009 and April 2012.

-A member of the Social Democratic Party (SDP), Hajdaš Dončić served as Minister of Maritime Affairs, Transport and Infrastructure in the Cabinet of Zoran Milanović from April 2012 until January 2016.
+He joined the Social Democratic Party (SDP) in 2005, and quickly became a member of the Main Committee in 2007.
+In 2009, he became the party's president for the Krapina-Zagorje County, where he would serve as Prefect between June 2009 and April 2012.
+He left his position early to serve as minister of maritime affairs, transport and infrastructure in the Cabinet of Zoran Milanović from April 2012 until January 2016.
+He would also become member of the Croatian Parliament in 2011, a position he holds to this day.

-In September 2024, he became president of the SDP, succeeding Peđa Grbin as Leader of the Opposition as well.
+In September 2024, he became president of the SDP, succeeding Peđa Grbin as Leader of the Opposition.

+Minister of Maritime Affairs, Transport and Infrastructure (2012–2016)

+Hajdaš-Dončić was the second transport minister in the Milanović government, succeeding Zlatko Komadina.
+Komadina resigned three months after taking office, citing health problems.
+After being sworn in on 18 April 2012, Hajdaš Dončić said that his mandate “will be imbued with determination, transparency and the introduction of order in all departments covered by the Ministry of Maritime Affairs, Transport and Infrastructure”.

+Roadways

+In December 2012, Hajdaš Dončić was at the opening of the 16.1 km Vrgorac – Karamatići section of the A1 highway and the 7.5 km Metković interchange – border with Bosnia and Herzegovina section of the A10 highway.
+Construction started under the previous government, during Božidar Kalmeta’s mandate.
+The opening took place alongside a small protest from the residents of nearby villages.